 •Edit the code below the catch (Exception ex) code (in case of a Java dialog application)

-For instructions on how to change the data type of parameters supplied as mapping input/output, see Changing the data type of the mapping input/output (C#, Java).
+For instructions on how to change the data type of parameters supplied as mapping input/output, see Changing Input and Output Programmatically.